UBC-MDS/Rcat/README.md

 # Rcat
 ### Overview
-Exploratory data analysis (EDA) is an approach to investigate and summarize a given data set before any other analyses. `Rcat` is a package that provides necessary functions for EDA, and inspires valuable research questions.
+Exploratory data analysis (EDA) is an approach to investigate and summarize a given data set before any other analyses. `Rcat` is a R package that provides necessary functions for EDA, and inspires valuable research questions.

 #### Function description
 Functions designed in this package will focus on several aspects: